Saint Cloud 5/2 90

 – she is soon finished with the

-her flirting with Consul D Commentary now
+her flirting with Consul D now

 – Yes by george how many she is tremendous –